 4. Inca Trek

 A must-do travel highlight for South America, the Inca Trail Trek is a challenging yet rewarding 3-day hike through the Peruvian Andes, finishing with a spectacular view of the Lost City of Machu Picchu from the Sun Gate on the fourth and final day.
-This 7-day group tour also includes two nights in Cuzco, a tour of the Sacred Valley of the Incas and a homestay with a local family in Ollantaytambo before beginning the trek.
+Check out our many Inca Trail tours on offer.

 Travelling through what was the heart of the Incan Empire, this two week tour incorporates an excursion into the Amazon Jungle, the Inca Trail Trek and a homestay with a Quechua family on one of Lake Titicaca’s islands, where strong local traditions have endured for centuries.